 Hello, I am Aaron.

-I am a System Architect at KLA in San Jose, CA, where I lead the development of the imaging path for the flagship Broadband Plasma tool, the centerpiece of KLA's product portfolio.
+I am a System Architect at KLA, based in Silicon Valley, where I lead the development of the imaging path for the company's flagship wafer inspection system, the 39xx.

 I have dedicated my career to advancing impactful scientific and engineering breakthroughs through optical technologies.
-My commitment to innovation has resulted in a patent, over 20 publications, and recognition as a Hong Kong Scholar and Hong Kong IT Scholar.
+My commitment to innovation has resulted in a patent, over 20 publications, and recognition as a Cornell Mong Fellow, Hong Kong Scholar and Hong Kong IT Scholar.

 Contact